CiscoDevNet/terraform-provider-iosxr/docs/index.md

 The IOSXR provider provides resources to interact with one or more Cisco IOS-XR devices.

-It currently only supports unsecured (no TLS) gRPC connections with user/password authentication.
 The required device configuration can be found below.

 ```
 grpc
- port 57400
- no-tls
 ```

 All resources and data sources have been tested with IOS-XR 7.6.1 release, and might not be supported with earlier versions due to relying on unified YANG Models which were only started to be introduced in IOS-XR release 7.0.1.